 You can ask viewers to respond in different ways: think of polls and surveys.
 You can set them up yourself.
-Our account managers will advise you on how often you use them during the broadcast and how to interpret the results.

 During desktop sharing, the speaker in the studio shares his computer screen with the participants.
 The speaker is still visible in the picture.
 Desktop sharing can be useful, for example, when the speaker wants to show how he goes through an exact number of steps in a complex digital process.